 (3) Subsection (2) does not apply to a document if the owner-driver informs the prospective hirer that the owner-driver already has the document.

-(4) To the extent that it is not reasonably practicable for the prospective hirer to comply with subsection (2) in respect of any document it is sufficient if, before the contract is entered into, the prospective hirer informs the owner-driver where a paper or electronic copy of the document is available.
+(4) To the extent that it is not reasonably practicable for the prospective hirer to comply with subsection (2) in respect of any document it is sufficient if, before the contract is entered into, the prospective hirer informs the owner-driver where an electronic copy of the document is available.

 (5) The form in Appendix 1 may be printed as a booklet, and the reference in subsection (2) to the form includes a reference to such a booklet.

+[Clause 7 amended: Gazette 2 Oct 2018 p.
+3803.]

 Division 3 — Guideline rates of payment

 8. Council may determine guideline rates